pluskid/Mocha.jl/docs/tutorial/cifar10.rst

 and prepare text index files that points to the HDF5 datasets.

 Notice in Caffe's data layer, a ``transform_param`` is specified with a ``mean_file``.
-Mocha's data layers does not support data transformations now.
-The excuse for this is that unless you are doing massive data augmentation [2]_, it is better to do those data preprocessing off-line.
-Since pre-processing only needs to run once, being able to perform arbitrarily flexible manipulations is more important than being super efficient.

-In this case, we perform mean subtraction when we convert to the HDF5 dataset.
+Since we need to compute the data mean during data conversion, for simplicity, we also perform mean subtraction when converting data to HDF5 format.
 See `convert.jl`_ for details.
-Please refer to the :doc:`user's guide
-</user-guide/layers/data-layer>` for more details about HDF5 data format that
+Please refer to the :doc:`user's guide </user-guide/layers/data-layer>` for more details about HDF5 data format that Mocha reads.
-Mocha reads.

 After converting the data, you should be ready to load the data in Mocha with :class:`HDF5DataLayer`.
 We define two layers for training data and test data